XXcage/Jenkins-boto3/README.md

 or by SCM in jenkins using git and `cronJenkinsfile`
 >Pull and run a last successful image built by First pipeline.

-consul-integration branch retrieves credentials from consul KV instead of files main branch uses folders with files for authentication containing aws and dockerhub credentials.
+consul-integration branch retrieves credentials from consul KV.
+main branch uses folders with files for authentication containing aws and dockerhub credentials.